CodepediaOrg/codepediaorg.github.io/_posts/2020/2020-06-07-first-intellij-plugin.md

     }
 ```

-> For multi caret scenarios you should use the `CaretModel`, this does no apply in this context
+> For multi caret scenarios you should use the `CaretModel`, this does not apply in this context

 #### Get the language tag of the current file in the IntelliJ project

-When [saving codelets](https://www.codever.land/howto/codelets), you should define tags to easily identify them later.
+When [saving snippets](https://www.codever.land/howto/snippets), you should define tags to easily identify them later.
-I set the first tag of the codelet with the language of the file where you select the code from.
-You can do this by accessing
+In the IntelliJ plugin's case, I set the first tag of the snippet with the language of the file where you select the code from.
+ You can access the metadata of files with the help of
  the [`PsiFile`](https://www.jetbrains.org/intellij/sdk/docs/basics/architectural_overview/psi_files.html)
 and then its `Language` object: